Katrina Guillou: Morön BK

 In December 2018, Guillou joined Swedish Elitettan club Morön BK.
 During the 2019 season, she scored 8 goals in 23 games.

 Guillou remained with Morön BK for the 2020 Elitettan season.
 She appeared in all 26 games and scored 13 goals.
 The club finished in third place.
 During a Swedish Cup match against Piteå IF on October 7, 2020, Guillou scored a hat-trick helping Morön to a 4–3 victory and a berth in the 2020–21 Swedish Cup Group Stage.

 Piteå IF

 In December 2020, Damallsvenskan club Piteå IF signed Guillou on a 1+1 year deal.
 She played 3 seasons for the club scoring 12 goals in 61 matches.

 Hammarby

 In April 2024, Guillou signed with Damallsvenskan side Hammarby.
 She made 3 appearances for the team.
 Her short-term contract expired in July 2024.

 DC Power

 In July 2024, USL Super League club DC Power announced the signing of Guillou.
 Despite suffering a foot injury during the season, Guillou appeared in 17 matches for DC.
 She re-signed with the club on July 8, 2025.
+Following her second season with Power FC, in which she played in 13 games, Guillou departed from DC after the club declined her contract option.

+Brisbane Roar

+Ahead of the 2026–27 season, Guillou moved to Australia and signed for A-League Women club Brisbane Roar.